roadfoodr/tinware/prompts/tinware-app-prompt-current.md

    - Implement a custom hook that encapsulates the game logic.
    - Use the utility functions from answerProcessor.ts.
    - Include functions for selecting a new word, handling input changes, managing the game state, and processing the end of a round.
+   - Implement a handleRetry function that resets the game state using the current answer set.
    - Update the state management to use the new message types (ErrorMessage, SuccessMessage, HintMessage).
    - Ensure new answers are added to the beginning of the displayedAnswers array.